 - Page compression.

 - Extra checks for not having a blank homepage when cached.

 - Page cache to speed up your WordPress.

 - 100% free plugin.

 - No code optimization.

 Caching built into WordPress hosting

 Apart from WordPress caching plugins you can use the optimized page cache feature of WordPress hosting providers.
-They serve page cache using faster server software without using PHP and MySQL.
+It is know as server side caching which implements WordPress cache without plugin.
+They store and serve page cache using faster server software without using PHP and MySQL.
 It is as fast as serving static files directly.